navalnica/dl_sys_course_notes/README.md

 * Batch Norm: can we use simple averaging instead of exponential averaging to compute running averages?
 * Batch Norm: why do we use running averages only at the test time?
 Can we use these estimates for mean and variance while training instead of current minibatch statistics?
+* Change in activations magnitude changes weight magnitude, I guess.
+  This was implicitly meant in discussion of:
+  * uselessness of weight decay for networks with normalization layers
+  * plain dropout changing activations distribution. and as a result changing distribution of weights